George Best: Later years

 Playing only five competitive matches for Jewish Guild in South Africa, Best endured criticism for missing several training sessions.
 During his short time there, he was the main draw attracting thousands of spectators to the matches.

 In 1975, Best played three matches for Stockport County in the Fourth Division.
 He had a brief spell at Cork Celtic from December 1975 to January 1976.
 He made his League of Ireland debut against Drogheda United at Flower Lodge on 28 December.
 He played only three league games, the others against Bohemians and Shelbourne, but despite attracting big crowds he failed to score or impress.
 Being on a rolling contract with Cork his failure to show for a game saw him being dropped and subsequently leaving the club.

 He had a brief resurgence in form with Second Division club Fulham from 1976–78, showing that, although he had lost some of his pace, he retained his skills.
-His time with the "Cottagers" is particularly remembered for a match against Hereford United on 25 September 1976 in which he jokingly tackled his own teammate, and old drinking mate, Rodney Marsh.
-Best and Marsh were drawn to the club by the presence of England World Cup winning captain Bobby Moore, and they were involved in exuberant goal celebrations.
+His time with the "Cottagers" is particularly remembered for a match against Hereford United on 25 September 1976 in which he jokingly tackled his own teammate and drinking mate, Rodney Marsh.
+Best and Marsh were drawn to the club by the presence of England World Cup-winning captain Bobby Moore, and they were involved in exuberant goal celebrations.